The Reluctant Cowgirl

 First, a toxic relationship is a relationship that is unhealthy for you.
 It does not bring out your best.
 It has all the elements of an abusive relationship.
 However, without physical abuse many excuse their boyfriend’s behaviors.
 But I have found that when I ask someone, ” How do you feel about yourself in this relationship?” the excuses drop away.
 If you feel worse about yourself or you find it hard to function at your best in the relationship you are probably in a toxic relationship.

-Your Partner is Very Jealous5 Warning Signs of a Toxic Relationship
+Your Partner is Very Jealous

 This jealousy, which is really an attempt to control, presents in several ways.
 Your partner may often ask you to account for your time or question where you have been.
 They might check your phone or just happen to “drop by” often.